narolski/filmwebplus/README.md

 Reviews have been fetched from `Filmweb`, `Film.org.pl`, `Kinoblog`, `FDB` and `blogfilmowy24`.
 They contain an average of `514` words (or `3582` characters) per document.

 The dataset has been pre-processed in order to remove unnecessary `HTML` tags or other redundant metadata, such as image descriptions, using the [Spacey](https://github.com/maxster256/spacey) preprocessor.
+It is available in a `CSV` format.

 ## Document-level Sentiment Classification Results